aaronkaplan/intelmq/docs/proposal.md

 }
 ```

+XXX : not intuitively clear

 ## Run mode

 Each bot can be configured with a specific run mode such as:
 * **Stream:** bot will run and process messages indefinitely.
 * **Scheduled:** bot will start at the defined `schedule_time`, run one successfully time and then exit.

+XXX: see comment abouve. "continous" vs. "scheduled.
+Makse more sense for my feeling of english language.

 **on runtime configuration:**
 ```